xabajian/ACDM_Climate_Adaptation_Feedback/README.md

 ## Processed

 Finished files that store the results from various procedures documented in the methods section (manuscript section 5) or the SI.

+## Attribution

+Some processed data contain excerpts of Non-Creative Commons Material as defined by the IEA (see `https://www.iea.org/terms/terms-of-use-for-non-cc-material').
+All content associated with the emissions factors, products that are generated using IEA datasets, we produce are attributable to the following two sources:

+IEA.
+Emissions factors.
+Tech.
+Rep., International Energy Agency (IEA)  (2021).
+URL https://www.iea.org/data-and-statistics/data-product/910 emissions-factors-2021.
+All Rights Reserved.

+IEA.
+World energy balances 2021.
+Tech.
+Rep., International Energy Agency (IEA) (2022).
+URL https://www.iea.org/data-and-statistics/data-product/ world-energy-balances.
+All Rights Reserved.